Master's programme in Energy for Smart Cities (SMCS)

 Energy for Smart Cities at KTH

 The joint master's programme in Energy for Smart Cities adds depth and breadth to your technical and engineering knowledge, equips you with business skills and innovation management techniques, and connects you to the latest thinking on urban development in a changing society.
-As a result you will be able to play a key role in developing smart, secure and sustainable energy for functional and resource-efficient urban communities.
+As a result, you will be able to play a key role in developing smart, secure and sustainable energy for functional and resource-efficient urban communities.

 Throughout the programme, you will have unrivalled opportunities to engage directly with major industrial players and research institutes, small specialist companies and innovative start-ups in the field of smart cities and buildings.
-Major enterprises such as ABB are actively engaged in the programme, as are companies like EcoBam, SiarQ, Ionseed, Enervalis, Watly, Everis, Iskra, and ComsaEnte, and innovation support organisations such as ACC1Ó and Barcelona Activa.
+Major enterprises such as ABB are actively engaged in the programme, as are companies such as EcoBam, SiarQ, Ionseed, Enervalis, Watly, Everis, Iskra, and ComsaEnte, and innovation support organisations such as ACC1Ó and Barcelona Activa.

 The joint master's programme in Energy for Smart Cities is an international, two-year programme run jointly by four European universities.
-You will join students from all over the world at two of these universities as well as specialist events and activities across Europe.
+You will join students from all over the world at two of these universities as well as at specialist events and activities across Europe.
 After successfully completing the programme and your thesis, you will receive a master’s degree from two of these institutions in the form of a double diploma:

 - International Master of Science in Electrical Engineering for Smart Grids and Buildings, from INP: Grenoble Institute of Technology, France

 - Master of Science, from KTH Royal Institute of Technology, Sweden

 - Master of Science: Energy, from KU Leuven, Belgium

 - Master of Energy Engineering, from UPC: Universitat Politècnica de Catalunya · BarcelonaTech, Spain